Julianacodes/TriviaGame/README.md

 # TriviaGame

 ## Overview
-I created a trvia game that shows only one question until the player answers it or their time runs out.
+I created a trivia game that shows only one question until the player answers it or their time runs out.

 ## Full Game Break Down
 * The player only has a limited amount of time to answer each trivia question.